If you have an ATV, and it has a flat tire, you may be wondering if the tire can be plugged?

 This is because a patch covers the entire hole and little around the hole, while a plug only covers the hole.

 Patches are also better for bigger holes and odd shaped holes, especially ones that are not straight or perfectly round.
 A patch should not be used to repair sidewalls, generally, a new tire is needed when you puncture the sidewalls.

-Plugging an ATV tire is considered to be a temporary repair, but can last if done right.
+Plugging a tire is considered to be a temporary repair, but can last if done right.